Magic System

 Cost: increasing risk of rejection

-Compatible Schools: augment senses, elemental air/fire, second sight, shadow and light, transit
+Compatible Schools: augment senses, elemental air/fire, second sight, shadows and light, space manipulation

 Pri: 3